erik001100/tontineseed/README.rst

 seed your torrents using a tontine as incentive

-* Free software: ISC license
+* Free software: MIT license
 * Documentation: https://tontineseed.readthedocs.org.

 Features